juliannetzer/2025_Unity_Worldbuilding/EditorIntroduction.md

 ### 5. Game View
 The Game View provides a preview of how the game will appear to the player.
 By pressing "Play", Unity enters play mode, allowing users to test gameplay, animations, and scripts in real time.
 The Game View also includes options to adjust resolution and aspect ratio, ensuring the game looks correct on different screen sizes.

-> For now we only need the scene, we will have a closer look at the Game View in Session 2
+> For now we only need the Scene View, we will have a closer look at the Game View in Session 2

 ### 6. Toolbar
 The Toolbar controls the Game Mode of the current scene, enabling users to play, pause, and stop the game during testing.